SteeltoeOSS/Documentation/api/v4/connectors/postgresql.md

 ### Initialize Steeltoe Connector

-Update your `Program.cs` as below to initialize the Connector:
+Update your `Program.cs` to initialize the Connector:

 ```csharp
 using Steeltoe.Connectors.PostgreSql;